 Before I get to Gade, I want to touch on an aspect of The Great Swim that really grabbed me.

 If there is a single article of faith that marathon swimmers agree on (or at least could agree on until recently), it is this: A swimmer cannot touch a boat or another person.
 Doing so ends a swim—case closed, curtain down, that’s all she wrote.
 Gavin Mortimer himself may not have swum marathons, but his writing shows that he gets the gospel of thou shalt not touch.

-For instance, during Ederle’s crossing, she stops to eat.
-Her support boat, the Alsace, moves in close.
-Bill Burgess, her trainer, dangles in front of Ederle a small net that holds a baby bottle filled with chicken broth.
+For instance, Mortimer describes how, during feeding on Ederle’s crossing, she is constantly aware of the no-touch covenant.
+At one point, Ederle’s support boat, the Alsace, moves in close.
+Bill Burgess, her trainer, dangles in front of the swimmer a small net.
+It holds a baby bottle filled with chicken broth.
 Ederle drinks the broth,…

 …all the time making sure she didn’t come into contact with either Burgess’s hand or the hull of the Alsace.
 To touch either would mean disqualification. (p.
 143)

 Later, La Morinie, a boat carrying rival journalists—the Daily News sponsored Ederle—motors in close to Ederle mid-swim:

 The journalists on board La Morinie were trying to disqualify Ederle.
 They wanted her to reach out a defensive hand and fend off the tug.
 No triumph for Ederle or for the Daily News. (p.
 146)